Biography of Fernando Alonso

 The same number of podiums, albeit with no follow-up victory, and four additional points meant Alonso improved his standing to fourth, with the highlight of the season a second-place finish in France.

-2005 was a coming of age for the Spaniard.
-An immense tussle with Michael Schumacher at Imola to take his third victory in four at the beginning of the season set-up an almighty battle for the championship.
-Four further victories was enough to be the first to defeat Schumacher since Mika Hakkinen in 1999, even with missing the US Grand Prix with the Michelin-tyre controversy.
+2005 was a coming of age.
+An immense tussle with Michael Schumacher at Imola to take his third victory in four at the beginning of the season set up an almighty battle for the championship.
+Four further victories were enough to make the Spaniard the first man to beat Schumacher to the world title since Mika Hakkinen in 1999, even though he missed the US Grand Prix through the Michelin tyre controversy.

-Alonso made it two in two years in 2006, with a dominant Renault aiding him to seven more race victories, including six in the first nine races.
-In fact, Alonso only failed to finish in the top two four times in 18 races, amassing 134 points.
+Alonso made it two championships in two years in 2006, with a dominant Renault aiding him to seven more race victories, including six in the first nine races.
+In fact, Alonso only failed to finish in the top two on four occasions in 18 races, amassing 134 points.

-With a single podium in 2009, Alonso once again called time on his Renault career, this time moving to the most famous team of all...
+With a single podium in 2009, Alonso again called time on his Renault career, this time moving to the most famous team of all.

 Alonso discovered the perfect way of marking a Ferrari debut, taking victory at the 2010 Bahrain Grand Prix.
 Four further wins, including the infamous 'Fernando is faster than you' message to then teammate Felipe Massa in Germany, looked set to give Alonso a third title.
 But traffic, notably Vitaly Petrov in Abu Dhabi, handed Sebastian Vettel his first triumph.